JakobHolkestadMolnes/IOT-Sound/README.md

 - iot_sound_backend: Retrieves data from the MQTT broker, processes it and saves in the database.
 - iot_sound_frontend: web application that visualizes data from the database.
 - iot_sound_api: acts as a link between the database and frontend application.
-- In addition, a running [PostgreSQL](https://www.postgresql.org/) database is required for api and backend to function.
+- In addition, a running [PostgreSQL](https://www.postgresql.org/) database is required for API and backend to function.

 Due to the division in different components, the frontend is independent off the other components and can run on a separate machine.
 In addition, all gathered data is saved in a database.

 ### Used protocols
+In this section we will describe the protocols we used and how are they used in our solution.
 #### MQTT
+A lightweight subscribe/publish messaging application layer protocol.
+In our case, the sensor publishes data to the broker, and iot_sound_backend subscribes to the broker and processes the data.
+Data is sent in CSV (comma-separated values) format.
+Like so: `30.205029,1669026612`, the first value is the loudness level in dB, the second one is a timestamp in Unix time.
+Data is validated by backend before being saved in the database.
+Sensor ID is grabbed from the topic the data was published to.
 #### HTTP
 #### TCP
 #### IP